Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 Samaria Gorge - Gorges in Crete

-It will all depend on their age and their interest (nothing worse than a bored kid on a hike that is 13 km long).
+It will all depend on their age and interest (nothing worse than a bored kid on a 13 km-long hike).

-There are other gorges you can visit with the children that are shorter, easier, and would fascinate them likewise.
+There are other gorges you can visit with the children that are shorter, easier, and would fascinate them.

 In the region of Chania, there are endless gorges, for instance, you can walk along Imbros or Agia Irini.

-In Rethymnon, Patsos Gorge is a popular walk for families, and kids love it!
+Patsos Gorge is a popular walk for families in Rethymnon, and kids love it!

 Teens are usually fine with Samaria and endure the walk well.